 SWR Lesson Plans

 When will the Lesson Plans be available?

 We will be able to start accepting pre-orders once we have page counts for our printer and can set the pricing.
-Our goal is to start taking preorders in July and be shipping in August 2017.
+We’ll announce pricing and when/where pre-orders will be accepted just as soon as they’re done.